Marketing Music Lessons

 Listen, Watch, and Plan on Way’s To Make Your Customers Feel Good

 He said, “Look, I just listen.
 I just listen to what people say.
 I observe what’s going on in the community, and I want to make people feel good.”
 Well, that pretty much summarizes good marketing, this whole act of listening and observing what your customers are doing.
-I mean, it doesn’t take much to figure out that on Saturday, people say good Shabbos or Shabbat Shalom to each other.
+It doesn’t take much to figure out that on Saturday, people say good Shabbos or Shabbat Shalom to each other.

 It doesn’t take much to figure out that people are saying Good Yom Tov to each other.
 All of a sudden, Aaron, the mailman’s out there when he hears maybe one or two people saying it.
 They’re probably saying it to him.
 Everybody wishes Aaron, the mailman, Good Shabbos or Shabbat Shalom, or Good Yom Tov when they see him because they know that he likes to participate in the community that way.
 They know that he likes to go beyond the expectation of the mailman, so this whole idea of listening and observing your customer, and surprising them, and delighting them, and it doesn’t really take much.

 In Aaron, the mailman’s case, it’s simply saying words that he knows will resonate with his customers.
 Now, we’re not really his customers, right?
 I mean, he works for the government, and his job is just to simply put in the mail in our mailbox, but he’s taking that to another level.
 He’s having a greater impact on our community by engaging in our community, and making us feel good, and making us feel welcome.
 Then, he hit it out of the park when he dropped off a little note to us, wishing us happy holidays.

 He didn’t do it the week before Christmas.
 He did it right in the middle of Hanukkah.
 That takes some awareness and some effort.
 Completely unexpected.
 How can we apply these marketing lessons to a music studio?